cockroachdb/docs/v2.1/decimal.md

 In CockroachDB, the following are aliases for `DECIMAL`:

 - `DEC`
 - `NUMERIC`

-## Precision and Scale
+## Precision and scale

 To limit a decimal column, use `DECIMAL(precision, scale)`, where `precision` is the **maximum** count of digits both to the left and right of the decimal point and `scale` is the **exact** count of digits to the right of the decimal point.
 The `precision` must not be smaller than the `scale`.
 Also note that using `DECIMAL(precision)` is equivalent to `DECIMAL(precision, 0)`.

 When inserting a decimal value:

 - If digits to the right of the decimal point exceed the column's `scale`, CockroachDB rounds to the scale.
 - If digits to the right of the decimal point are fewer than the column's `scale`, CockroachDB pads to the scale with `0`s.
 - If digits to the left and right of the decimal point exceed the column's `precision`, CockroachDB gives an error.
 - If the column's `precision` and `scale` are identical, the inserted value must round to less than 1.